 4. Embed your videos in blog posts

-72% of readers would rather watch a video than read text.
+72% of readers would rather watch a video than reading text.
 Hence, you should embed your best-performing videos in your blog content as embeds are a YouTube ranking signal, and it’s like creating a backlink to your video.

 5. Don’t forget mobile optimization

 YouTube has released interactive cards to cater to the growing mobile audience.
-These cards are similar to annotations and can be optimized for both mobile and desktop interfaces.
+These cards are similar to annotations and can be optimized for mobile and desktop interfaces.

 6. Use YouTube shorts and leverage advertising